-While the inverter power is ON, do not remove the front While the inverter power is ON, do not remove the front cover or the wiring cover.
+- While the inverter power is ON, do not remove the front While the inverter power is ON, do not remove the front cover or the wiring cover.
 Do not run the inverter with the front cover or the wiring cover removed.
 Otherwise you may access the exposed high voltage terminals or the charging part of the circuitry and get an electric shock.
 Even if power is OFF, do not remove the front cover except for wiring or periodic inspection.
-You may accidentally touch the charged inverter circuits and get an electric
+You may accidentally touch the charged inverter circuits and get an electric - touch the charged inverter circuits and get an electric shock.

-- shock.

-Before wiring or inspection, LED indication of the operation panel must be switched OFF.
+Before wiring or inspection, LCD indication of the operation panel must be switched OFF.
 Any person who is involved in wiring or inspection shall wait for at least 10 minutes after the power supply has been switched OFF and check that there are no residual voltage using a tester or the like.
 The capacitor is charged with high voltage for some time after power OFF, and it is dangerous.